 Q: What you say that your ultimate goal in figure skating is?

-A: When I was 15 I landed my double axel.
-When I was 16 I landed my first triples.
-When I was 18 I learned triple/triples and 1 year later I accomplished the triple axel jump.
+A: When I was fifteen I landed my double Axel.
+When I was sixteen I landed my first triples.
+When I was eighteen I learned triple/triples andone1 year later I accomplished the triple Axel jump.
 Everything went so fast and I never thought I would ever skate at the European Championships.
 Now I’m almost about to compete at my first Olympic Games.
 I always want more and more but sometimes I have to realize everything came so fast and be thankful for what I already accomplished.
 I would really like to perform a quadruple jump as I'm not capable of that yet.

 Q: What's one thing about you most people don't know?